Welcome to today's edition of the Rush 24-7 podcast.

 We cannot get away from Katrina news.

-But the White House is countering.
+But the White House is countering, and they countered brilliantly.

 And we have the audio tape to illustrate.

-You also will not believe what the next season, starting soon, of Survivor is going to do.
+You also will not believe what the next season starting soon of Survivor is going to do.

 You will not believe the format of Survivor.

-And the New York Times says that Iran will not give uh a promise to end its uranium effort.
+And the New York Times says that Iran will not give a promise to end its uranium effort.

 The question is, what's a promise from these people worth anyway?